browserengineering/book/book/change.md

 are today.
 Those forces are stronger than ever today.

 Sooner or later this book will be obsolete---the sooner the better!
-Whether it is Web Assembly or WebGPU, hardware access or new CSS features, integrated payments or AI assistants, I do expect the browser of the future to play a totally different role in our computing and our lives.
+Whether it is WebAssembly or WebGPU, hardware access or new CSS features, integrated payments or AI assistants, I do expect the browser of the future to play a totally different role in our computing and our lives.